PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/PP-StructureV3.en.md

             image.save(file_path)
 ```

+**Note:**

+(1) The default text recognition model used by PP-StructureV3 is the **Chinese recognition model**.
+There is a certain probability of errors when recognizing some English text.
+You can refer to the model list to switch to an English recognition model.

+(2) In the example code, the parameters `use_doc_orientation_classify`, `use_doc_unwarping`, and `use_textline_orientation` are all set to False.
+This means that document orientation classification, document unwarping, and text line orientation classification are disabled.
+If you need to use these features, you can set them to True.

+(3) PP-StructureV3 provides flexible parameter configuration, allowing you to adjust parameters for layout detection, text detection, text recognition, etc., based on the characteristics of the document for better results.
+For more detailed configurations, please refer to the [PP-StructureV3 configuration file](../../../../paddlex/configs/pipelines/PP-StructureV3.yaml).

 In the above Python script, the following steps are executed:

 (1) Instantiate the `create_pipeline` instance to create a pipeline object.
 The specific parameter descriptions are as follows: